Saturday, March 21, 2020

 For some reason, Otto Preminger's "Laura" doesn't get recalled as fondly these days.
 I'm not sure exactly why; I remember first watching it in a film noir class I took and was blown away by it, despite the fact that most of the movie doesn't make a whole lot of sense.
 Actually that's not true, it actually does make logical sense when you finally realize how the murder played out, but the investigation is definitely questionable from a police procedural perspective.
 What kind of Detective is Lt.
 McPherson (Dana Andrews)?
 He seems to be willing to allow all the suspects practically join him on the investigation.
 Only once does he actually go to the station and bring in a suspect, and even then, he doesn't.
 He's almost as suspicious a character as everybody else in the film, and everybody else in the movie spends the film acting like murder suspects.

-I guess that's kinda what throws people about "Laura", it the one film noir that quite fit in with the more typical tonal notes of the genre.
+I guess that's kinda what throws people about "Laura", it's the one film noir that quite fit in with the more typical tonal notes of the genre.
 This one is actually almost more camp and comedic then it is hard-boiled and rugged.
 I mean, any other movie where the suspects are constantly allowed to accompany the investigating officer to the next interview, or the crime scene, well, you'd be making more fun of it.
 I think the movie is aware of it's absurdity.
 For one thing, the movie's got one of the best casts you could come up with for a movie like this, at least among the main characters; you'd think John Waters time-traveled to the forties to cast this.

 The titular "Laura" (Gene Tierney) is the victim of the shot blast to the face in her home one Saturday night under suspicious circumstances.
 We're introduced to her first through a painting which haunts over her room.
-Originally, there actually was a painting made of Tierney from Azadia Newman, who was the wife of the film's original director, Rouben Mamoulian, (Mamoulian, another old-time Hollywood director that doesn't get talked much about now, but was actually pretty influential in his time, especially for use of tracking shots.) but when Preminger took over the directing, he got rid of that painting and used a blowup photograph of Tierney that he then had them paint over.
+Originally, there actually was a painting made of Tierney from Azadia Newman, who was the wife of the film's original director, Rouben Mamoulian, (Mamoulian, another old-time Hollywood director that doesn't get talked much about now, but was actually pretty influential in his time, especially for his use of tracking shots.) but when Preminger took over the directing, he got rid of that painting and used a blowup photograph of Tierney that he then had them paint over.
 That's something that would probably be recognized now, but in black-and-white I think he gets away with it.
 In fact, in hindsight, this movie is unusually overly-produced from a crafts point-of-view.

 In fact, the whole movie is almost as famous for the behind-the-scenes bizarreness.
 The movie was shot several times with each director and Darryl Zanuck even brought in his friend Walter Winchell to go over several cuts and edits and rewrites of the movie to make sure it was to his liking.
 This is a bit strange, but it does explain why the movie begins with narration from our the Winchellesque character Waldo Lydecker (Oscar-nominee Clifton Webb) who claims to be the only person who really knew the deceased.